Living our Faith

 - The school’s Mission Statement, ‘Shining as to be a light to others’ for Jesus!
 This is lived each and every day by adults and children.
 We all work hard to ensure that everyone, Catholic and non-Catholic alike, is valued and treated with respect.

-- Our children from a young age reflect upon ‘My Vocation’ by Blessed John Henry Newman.
+- Our children from a young age reflect upon ‘My Vocation’ by Saint John Henry Newman.
 They begin to understand they have a mission; that they are a link in a chain, a bond of connections between persons.
 Year 6 receive a Rosary at the end of their time with us as a visible and concrete reminder that they are forever linked with our school.

 - Building the Kingdom – we are currently reviewing and improving our Curriculum.